 - Target a specific location or audience

-- Be easily actionable (given your resources) and completed by the end of September
+- Be easily actionable (given your resources) and completed by the end of June of the following year

 - Clearly identify partners and their specific roles on the project